 CTFC is a democratic organization controlled by our members, who actively participate in setting our policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
 Member-owners have equal voting rights (one member, one vote).

 Members contribute equitably to, and democratically control, the capital of the co-operative.
 The economic benefits derived from the CTFC’s operations are returned to the owners, reinvested in the co-op, or used to provide owner services.

 Autonomy and Independence

 CTFC is an autonomous, self-help organization controlled by our members.
 If we enter into agreements with other organizations, including governments, or raise capital from external sources, we do so on terms that ensure democratic control by our members and maintain their co-operative autonomy.

 Education, Training and Information

-CTFC provides education and training for its members, elected representatives, managers, and employees so they can contribute effectively to the development of their co-operatives.
+CTFC provides education and training for our members, elected representatives, managers, and employees so they can contribute effectively to the development of the co-op.
 We inform the general public – particularly young people and opinion leaders – about the nature and benefits of co-operation.

 Co-operation Among Co-operatives

 We serve our members most effectively and strengthen the co-operative movement by working together through local, national, regional and international structures.